NonMajorNerd/Arel/README.txt

     **************
     * Change log *
     **************
+	10/16/22
+		Updates to vendor system; changes to item naming scheme to optimize UI space in vendor & inventory screens, Corrections and adjustments made to item comparisons in both vendor and player inventories, item with higher stats of the two will display it's name and relevant stats in green, 'lesser' item and stats in red Changes to how vendor's inventories are generated, as well as player's equip/dequip function to correct duplicating items bug
+		Various minor hotfixes

 	6/19/22
-		Implementation of vendor system, interactable vendor npcs Updates to player inventory and menus to accomadate vendors Removed 'Gold' as a physical item, replaced inventory screen 'Score: ' tracker with a 'Current Gold: ' tracker.
+		Implementation of vendor system, interactable vendor npcs Updates to player inventory and menus to accomadate vendors Removed 'Gold' as a physical item, replaced inventory screen 'Score: ' tracker with a 'Current Gold: ' tracker

 	06/16/22
 		Fixed a bug which caused duplicate names in ranks 8 & 9 during initialization of scoreboard